 If an athlete has lost a tooth and replaced it with a dental implant, or they are worried about having teeth damaged or knocked out, wearing a mouth guard is the best solution to protect your teeth while playing sports.
 A mouth guard protects the teeth from impact and also controls your bite, preventing teeth from smashing down onto each other and cracking or chipping.
 Avoiding certain contact sports like boxing, MMA, or other activities that involve contact to the face will help keep both natural teeth and dental implants in place.

 Implants offer athletes a more natural quality of life over other tooth replacement options.
 Solutions like a flipper or denture will need to be removed prior to sporting events, and a dental bridge can crack or break.
 A dental implant is just as strong as a natural tooth, so once healed, protecting it like your other teeth will ensure it stays healthy, no matter the sport you play.
 Implants are also secure in the mouth, being held in place by the jaw bone, meaning an athlete won’t need to worry about taking it out ever.

 Get a Consultation Today

 If you’ve lost a tooth from a sporting event, schedule an appointment today to get started replacing it with a dental implant!
-We invite you to meet our experienced and friendly doctors, Dr. Nick Brand and Dr. Eric Rustemier, in our office in Ocala, FL!
+We invite you to meet our experienced and friendly doctor, Dr. Nick Brand, in our office in Ocala, FL!